Voting Rights, Markov Chains, and Optimization by Short Bursts: Explanatory Models

 In this case, we set $\mu$ = 0 to center our random walk at 0 and fit $\sigma$ to 1.44 from our distribution on Louisiana BVAP districts in Figure \ref{fig:unbiased_results}.

-We use detailed balance to appropriately set the transition probabilities of this random walk $\mathcal{N}$, for simplicity assuming the probability of moving towards 0 from either direction is always 0.5.
+From the detailed balance conditions for a reversible random walk, we know $\pi$ and $P$ should satisfy $\pi(i)P(i, i+1) = \pi(i+1)P(i+1, i)$.
+We use this to appropriately set the transition probabilities of this random walk $\mathcal{N}$, for simplicity assuming the probability of moving towards 0 from either direction is always 0.5.
 This leads us to the following transition probabilities for positive $i$:

 Similarly for negative $i$, we find:

 Finally, for $i = 0$, we find: